 In certain circumstances, the group records its own debt in issue at fair value, based on quoted prices in an active market for the specific instrument concerned, where available.
 An example of this is where own debt in issue is hedged with interest rate derivatives.
 When quoted market prices are unavailable, the own debt in issue is valued using valuation techniques, the inputs for which are either based upon quoted prices in an inactive market for the instrument, or are estimated by comparison with quoted prices in an active market for similar instruments.
 In both cases, the fair value includes the effect of applying the credit spread which is appropriate to the group's liabilities.
-The change in fair value of issued debt securities attributable to the group's own credit spread is computed as follows: for each security at each reporting date, an externally verifiable price is obtained or a price is derived using a Liborbased discount curve.
+The change in fair value of issued debt securities attributable to the group's own credit spread is computed as follows: for each security at each reporting date, an externally verifiable price is obtained or a price is derived using credit spreads for similar securities for the same issuer.
+Then, using discounted cash flow, each security is valued using a Liborbased discount curve.
 The difference in the valuations is attributable to the Group's own credit spread.
 This methodology is applied consistently across all securities.